Koudela/eArc-data/README.md

 For example `callable(User::class, ['firstname' => 'Max', 'age' => [18, 19, 20, 21, 22, 23])`
 has to return all users with first name Max and age between 18 and 23.

+Bridges may extend this syntax to support a wider range of search requests.

 #### on primary key generation